 A. Some people like to empty the capsules into a fruit juice, which is also good for absorption!

 Q. Should you take the capsules on an empty stomach?

 A. You can take them on an empty stomach, however, we advise its best to have them just after breakfast (unless your fasting).

 Q. Are they suitable for Vegetarians and Vegans and Gluten Free?

 A. All our products are suitable for Vegetarians, Vegans and Gluten Free.

 A. You will need to refer to your sporting organisation and cross-reference the list of ingredients to what the sporting body allows.
 Since each sport is different and what is acceptable in one may not be in another.
 There is nothing like Ephedrine or any of those type of highly banned ingredients though.
 Generally, we highly doubt any of our ingredients are banned.
 But better to be safe than sorry by checking the label.

 Q. Vitamin B12: Why is the amount of B12 above the NRV value?

-A. B12 is needed by the body in such tiny doses and is measured in micro-grams rather than milligrams.
-It's really easy to take a lot and is really well tolerated by the body so rather than accidentally getting an under-dose, it's much more effective to provide a "large" dose and anything unused will simply pass through with no adverse effects.
+A. B12 is needed by the body in such tiny doses and is measured in micrograms rather than milligrams.
+It is really well tolerated by the body.
+It would be almost impossible to accurately dose in micrograms.
+It's much more effective to provide a "large" dose and anything unused will simply pass through with no adverse effects.
 Another reason is the machines that fill capsules are not precise enough to do fills to the exact micro-gram that the NRV recommends.